keymanapp/keyman/core/src/ldml/C7043_ldml.md

 |16+|  32  | offset        | off: Offset to string                         |
 |20+|  32  | length        | int: Length of string in UTF-16LE code units  |

 After the string offset table comes the actual UTF-16LE data.
 There is a null (\u0000) after each string, which is _not_ included in the string length.

 The string offset table, and then strings themselves, are sorted according to a binary codepoint sort, not including the null.

-A string may be zero length.
+The first string in the string table MUST always be the zero-length string.
+A zero-length string is considered the same as a null string.
+For metadata fields, references to this zero-length string will have the dword index value 0, which can safely be interpreted as "not set".
+There may be other locations which have required strings, but for which a zero-length string is permissible, and this index value of 0 can be used for that purpose.

+A distinction between zero-length string and optional should be avoided (e.g. the difference between "" and null in Javascript).
+If this is truly required, a separate flag field must be used to denote the difference.

 ### C7043.2.3 `meta`—Metadata